caoxiang427-ship-it/Tally/failures.md

 on SciPy.
 Verified against SciPy's reference implementations: erf accurate to approximately 1×10⁻⁷, z-test identical to 4 decimal places, and chi-square (Wilson–Hilferty approximation) within 0.0002.
 Statistical conclusions were identical across all verification cases.
 See STATS_VERIFICATION.md for details.

+## Day 12 - Improved Missing Data Handling
+### [Fixed] NaN in metadata crashed JSON serialisation

+Empty cells in segment columns became NaN, wich is not JSON-compliant.
+Fixed by filling missing metadata with "(missing)" before serialisation.
+Added a recursive check to replace any remaining NaN values in the response.
+This issue only surfaced when testing with a deliberately messy dataset, as clean datasets contained no missing values.